Rouhollah/truncate-element/README.md

  [back to top](#installation)

  ## <a id="change"><span style="color:yellow">Changes:</span> </a>
+  - ### v1.8.0
+     The following features have been added:
+    * Identify the link
+    * Query string identification
+    * Add title, target, class and style
+    * Domain and protocol detection
   - ### v1.1.1
     * If there were uppercase and lowercase words in the sentence, when they were highlighted, all words were changed to the last word found.
   - ### v1.1.0